AldonaPiet/Portfolio/README.md

 Automatic Tests + Python.

 ### ....and privately
-In my free time I like walking, playing piano or playing with my cat (OK, playing with a cat is a must - she would not let me go;)
+In my free time I like walking, playing piano or playing with my cat (OK, playing with a cat is a must - she would not let it slide ;)